Sunday October 22, 2017

 We have a wonderful day planned for you!!

-This past Sunday, March 20th, 20 members of AIP photographed the Brooklyn Bridge from atop the Manhattan Bridge, the NYC Skyline from DUMBO, the World Trade Center, memorial and the Oculus (the newly opened $4B Transportation Hub).
+We’ve run multiple trips to these sights and our participants rave at the breath of photo opps from the Brooklyn Bridge, atop the Manhattan Bridge, the NYC Skyline from DUMBO, the World Trade Center, memorial and the Oculus (the newly opened $4B Transportation Hub).

 In addition, we’re also planning a pre-trip 1-hour on-line (Google Hangout) training session (on two different days TBA) where we will discuss shot locations, best equipment to use, typical camera settings, how to get the best results and answer question from the group.